Command Based Programming

 The Command Based Robot has the following structure:

 The operator input defines the mapping between the operator physical device and the command layer.
 When a button is pressed, the robot will take an action.
 The OI layer allows for quick re-configuration of button actions.

 Commands are the glue in the robot connecting operator inputs to the robots motors and sensors.
 A command will read the operator control inputs and subsystem sensors to determine the appropriate robot action.
 Complex robot actions are performed though grouping of commands

 Subsystems are containers for all of the motors, pneumatic actuators and sensors on the robot.
 The subsystems provide feedback to the command layer, and take inputs from the command layer.

 Commands run over a subsystem or set of subsystems to coordinate specific actions.

 Each subsystem has a default command, and that command typically takes user inputs from the Joysticks (or OI layer) and translates those actions into motor movements.
-For instance, the DefaultDriveCommand reads Joystick values and sets the left and right motor speeds in a Drive Subsystem in a Differential Drive robot.
+For instance, a typical DefaultDriveCommand reads Joystick values and sets the left and right motor speeds in a Drive Subsystem.